 Finger-friendly

-Pros: One of the main things that makes this new phone ‘feel’ imagegood is the solid finger functionality.
+Pros: One of the main things that makes this new phone ‘feel’ good is the solid finger functionality.
 With the Mogul, I had bought some SPB software to enable things like finger panning and scrolling, but now that feature is built into pretty much every app.
 And it works much smoother than it did on the Mogul, especially in Opera Mobile, probably due to the beefed-up processor and memory.
 And they also size up the text throughout the phone areas to support this finger-friendly experience.

 Another benefit is in the area of 1-hand action, which comes in handy while I’m driving holding a can of Sprite (as I’ve heard Jeff & Josh say). :) The on-screen keyboard on the Mogul was only useful if you wanted to pull out the stylus, where as the Full and Compact on-screen QWERTY keyboard on the Pro finally makes thumb typing a reality.
 Again, I had bought software on my Mogul for better 1-handed typing, but now it’s built-in.
 This is mostly useful for quick text messages where I just need to say a couple of words – you’d be amazed how often that scenario comes up.
 For full-blown emails and stuff, tho, I obviously am still using the slide-out keyboard.